ln -s /usr/local/waxeye/bin/waxeye ~/bin/

 Copy the waxeye directory to where you wish to install it.

-Currently, Waxeye may be used from a command-line interface.
-You can use it as a command-line tool or as part of a script or build-system.
+Currently, Waxeye is used from a command-line interface.
+You can use it as a command-line tool or, as part of a script or build-system.
 There are plans to develop a graphical tool at a later stage.

 .

 When we want to understand data that has been written in a language of interest (L), we need to break our data into units of the language.
-A parser (P), for language L is a program specifically designed to perform that task.
-We give P data that is written in L and P will split our data based on how L is structured.
+This process of breaking our input into different parts, based on the structure of L, is called parsing.
+A program used for parsing is called a parser.

-A parser generator is a tool to help software developers by automating the process of creating a parser.
-Just like compilers and assemblers, a parser generator takes a description of a program, automatically does the dirty work for you and gives you your program as output.
-Each accepts input in one language (L1), performs various transformations and creates output in another language (L2).
+A parser generator is a tool designed to help software developers automate the process of creating a parser.
+Just like compilers and assemblers, a parser generator takes a description of a program, automatically does the boring work for you and gives you a transformed program as output.
+Each tool accepts input in one language (L1), performs various transformations and creates output in another language (L2).

 We can define a language as the set of strings it contains.
 While it is sometimes possible to specify a language simply by enumerating all of its strings, such an approach has significant drawbacks.
-To try to write out each string in our language would, likely, be very time consuming and, potentially, take forever.
+Trying to write each string in our language could be very time consuming and, potentially, take forever.

 00:00, 00:01, 00:02, ...
 14:23, 14:24, 14:25, ...
 23:57, 23:58, 23:59